DustyArmstrong/xen-orchestra-arm/README.md

 ## Getting Started

 You can get this immediately using this docker-compose file.
+This brings up the service on port 8000.
+For SSL, read on.

 ```
 version: '3'